VlodkoMr/near-river/api/config/prompts/sql_prompt.md

   Kinds and Methods columns" for more details about user requests.
 - Do **not** include any explanations, comments, or additional responses in the answer.
 - Do **not** JOIN tables, each table contain all necessary information for user request: "blocks" table represent blockchain blocks, "transactions" table has sender/recipient of transactions, "receipt_actions" table contain more details about each transaction - if user ask about transactions (include tokens, transfer amounts, gas, social or other action kinds) in most cases we should use "receipt_actions" table.
+You can use internal SELECT for complex queries.
 - Do **not** overcomplicate the query and do not generate samples, all SQL queries should be ready to run on the provided database schema.
 - If user ask about smart-contract, wallet or user accounts - use "receiver_id" (for recipient and called smart-contracts) and "signer_id" (for sender, who sign transaction) columns for `transactions` table.
 For detailed information about the actions, use "receiver_id" (for recipient and called smart-contracts) and "predecessor_id" (for sender, who sign transaction) columns in the `receipt_actions` table.
-- Use comments in the "Database Schema" section to understand each table and column in the database schema.
+- Use comments in the "DDL statements" section to understand each table and column in the database schema.
 - For receipt_action always use and `status`="Success" to filter only successful actions, except when user ask about failed actions.

 #### NEAR Blockchain Overview